 Work processes have been streamlined through automation and technology, leading to increased productivity in some industries.
 However, this has also brought challenges such as job displacement and the need for ongoing upskilling to keep pace with rapidly evolving technology.

 Global connectivity has expanded with advancements in transportation and communication.
 Traveling between countries has become more accessible and affordable, offering opportunities to explore different cultures.
-Additionally, globalization has opened up markets for exchanging goods and services across borders.
+Globalization has also opened markets for exchanging goods and services across borders.

 While technological advancements have brought numerous benefits, they have also introduced new challenges.
 Information overload, online privacy concerns, cybercrime, and environmental degradation are some of the issues that present unique difficulties in today's era.